 To finish a consommé, you pour your cold stock into a stockpot — the pot needs to be taller than it is wide — stir in the cold raft and turn the heat to medium.
 It is vital that the stock heat up gradually, and it is important to stir everything frequently until you see the raft start collecting on the surface of the stock.

 Once the raft forms, simmer very gently for at least 1 hour, and no more than 90 minutes.
-If you are making fish consommé, no more than 45 minutes.
+If you are making fish or seafood consommé, no more than 45 minutes.

 Unless I am making it as a base for pasta, like I did at Grange, I don’t garnish it.
 I want those who drink it (yes, you can drink consommé, without a spoon) to experience the full glory of the soup.
 But you can garnish if you want.
 A traditional garnish for wild game consommé is julienned mushrooms.

-I urge you to try making this consommé recipe, whether you use duck or chicken or beef or fish — you can even make a vegetarian consommé with mushrooms.
+I urge you to try making this consommé recipe, whether you use duck or chicken, venison or beef, or fish, seafood or mushrooms.
 Serve it to people you love, and take a little pride in explaining to them what you went through to achieve clarity.
 It can be a religious experience.

 Classic French Consommé